isaqb-org/examination-foundation/raw/mock_exam/README.md

 ## Mock Exam Questions

+### 2021.2-rev0 (May 2021)
+Thanx to all contributors for their detailed reviews and suggestions.

+* We removed numerous formating issues rooted in the manual migration from docx.
+* We now have 39 questions (again)

 ### 2021.1-rev7 (March/April 2021)
 We migrated the (binary, docx) content to AsciiDoc.
 Every question is now contained in its own distinct adoc-file.